nkyllonen/8980-scripted-game/README.md

 ## Controls
 - Arrow keys are scene dependent
-    - If running SimpleExample/, these translate the trex model along the tiled floor.
+    - If running `SimpleExample/`, these translate the trex model along the tiled floor.
-    - If running a scene with the dynamic camera, such as Problem1/ or DebugCamera/ or FrustumCulling/, these rotate and translate the camera.
-See example video 1c for more information.
+    - If running a scene with the dynamic camera, such as `Problem1/` or `DebugCamera/` or `FrustumCulling/`, these rotate and translate the camera.
 - R-key
     - Resets the scene by reloading the materials, models, and scene files.
 These do not include any changes made that require recompilation.
     - Note that this feature does not always work.